-Companies with ESG risk ratings which are considered medium are included in this category.
-Due to the higher ESG risk, the portfolio manager should analyse the causes and possible consequences of ESG risks related to the company in question.
+Companies with ESG risk ratings between 30 and 39.99 are included in this category.
+The risk arising from the ESG issues is considered high.
+Due to the high ESG risk, the portfolio manager should prepare an analysis on the causes and possible consequences of ESG risks related to the company in question.
+In addition, new investments in this risk category and the background to their ESG risk classifications shall be reported in writing to the ICC at the next regular meeting with the ICC.